Secure Your Power – Secure Your Data

 System downtime from human error

-May Bank Holiday 2017 saw absolute bedlam for thousands of travelers when a British Airways (BA) data centre outage caused over 400 flights to be cancelled.
+May Bank Holiday 2017 saw absolute bedlam for thousands of travellers when a British Airways (BA) data centre outage caused over 400 flights to be cancelled.
 A downtime in power supply led to a power surge that significantly damaged critical IT equipment and saw 75,000 passengers stranded.
 In total, it is alleged to have cost up to $112 million in refunds, compensation and loss of productivity and future revenues.